eficode-academy/argocd-katas/app-of-apps.md

 1. Navigate to the root of your local clone of the exercise repository.
 2. Create a file named `bootstrap-app.yaml` with the following content:

-:bulB: NB!
+:bulb: NB!
 Make sure to replace the placeholders with your own values.

 ```yaml
 apiVersion: argoproj.io/v1alpha1